GM-Samuelstein/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 <h1 align="center"><b>0x12.
 JAVASCRIPT - WARM UP</b></h1>

 A full JavaScript crash course that covers a little beyond the basics.
 This project teaches how to use JavaScript for scripting, like Python.
-In the table below, you will find a brief description of what each script is doing.

 Here is a summary of what I learnt in this project:
 <ul>
 <li>How to declare and assign a variable.</li>
 <li>How to use console.log.</li>